billcolumbia/hostshelper/readme.md

 - `/etc/hosts-clean` - A clean or vanilla hosts file copy from the OS
 - `/etc/hosts-block` - Any domains you want to deny

+In both `hosts-clean` and `hosts-block` you will want to add this line somewhere `--dont touch this line, ya dingus--`.
+This line will be replaced by the contents of `hosts-dev`.

 You will probably want aliases like this:

 ```shell